alex-kennedy/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< highlight py >}}
 # Side inputs are available as extra arguments in the DoFn's process method or Map / FlatMap's callable.
 # Optional, positional, and keyword arguments are all supported.
 Deferred arguments are unwrapped into their
 # actual values.
-For example, using pvalue.AsIteor(pcoll) at pipeline construction time results in an iterable
+For example, using `pvalue.AsIter(pcoll)` at pipeline construction time results in an iterable
 # of the actual elements of pcoll being passed into each process invocation.
 In this example, side inputs are
 # passed to a FlatMap transform as extra arguments and consumed by filter_using_length.
 words = ...